Office of Special Education and Rehabilitative Services, Department of Education.

 (iv) How it proposes to provide targeted, specialized TA,

 (A) The intended recipients of the products and services under this approach;

 (B) How it proposes to measure the readiness of potential TA recipients to work with the project, assessing, at a minimum, their current infrastructure, available resources, and ability to build capacity at the LEA level; and

 (C) Appropriate staff with the requisite responsibilities to receive the TA in these areas.

-(v) How it proposes to provide intensive, sustained TA, which must identify—
+(v) How it proposes to provide intensive, sustained TA,

 (A) How it proposes to select and recruit SEAs to work with the proposed project, considering the SEAs' need for the initiative, current infrastructure, available resources, and ability to build capacity at the LEA level;

 (B) How it proposes to assist SEAs in building training systems that include professional development based on adult learning principles and coaching; and